domsson/falcon/README.md

 If send by a component, this is a reply to a `status` or `pair` request.
 Informs about the general state of a component, which also indicates whether the component is paired to a controller or not.
-If paired, the controller UUID is given.
+If paired, the controller UUID is provided as additionall status parameter.

 `component-status` can be either of the following (subject to change):